 Atrosan® – Devil’s Claw tablets for muscle and joint pains

-If you are suffering from inflammatory symptoms, here are my top tips to reduce the discomfort.
+If you are suffering from signs of inflammation, here are my top tips to reduce the discomfort.

 Avoid inflammatory foods -Foods that can trigger inflammation may make your symptoms worse.
 A few things to avoid include processed foods (ready meals, sliced meat), caffeine, fizzy juice, refined sugars (cakes, biscuits etc.), and alcohol.